10 Natural Cough Remedies That Are Worth Trying

 Cough remedy: Drink more water

 Downing plenty of water is one of the easiest natural cough remedies.
-One study published in the journal Proceedings of the National Academy of Sciences found that water was essential in helping individuals with a cough thin out sticky, lung mucus.
+One laboratory study published in the journal Proceedings of the National Academy of Sciences found that water was essential in helping individuals with a cough thin out sticky, lung mucus.
 In addition, water keeps you hydrated, which is beneficial for warding off any kind of illness.
 Even without swallowing, fluids could help if you use these 16 natural gargles that ease a sore throat.

 Cough remedy: Brew peppermint tea